 Instructions for Authors

-Please note that publication in this open-access journal is free of charge to authors.
+Please note that publication in this open-access journal is free of charge to readers.

-Please look through the instructions for authors below, and then simply fill in the online form and follow the instructions to upload your manuscript.
-The manuscript itself should be submitted as a rich text (RTF format) or Word document, and any figures submitted should be saved as JPEG, GIF, TIF or EPS files.
+Please look through the instructions for authors below, and then simply follow the link from the 'Continue' button to the Journal of Virus Eradication Editorial Manager manuscript submission system and follow the instructions.
+The manuscript itself should be submitted as a rich text (RTF format) or Word document, with any tables or figures included in the main text document.

 During the submission process, the submitting author will be asked whether the work has been, or is being considered for publication elsewhere and will be required to state on behalf of all the authors that the work meets all relevant ethical guidelines and legal requirements.
 Please note that the journal seeks to follow the Code of Conduct and Best Practice Guidelines for Journal Editors